Why do so many couples unravel after becoming parents? Why do so many marriages self-destruct?

-If you’re a burnt-out parent, you’re exhausted in every way; you’ve neglected yourself without mercy.
-Depleted emotionally, intellectually, and creatively, you stumble through your routines, doze off in mid-sentence, or stare at a computer or television screen in a weary hypnotic trance.
+If you’re a burnt-out parent, you’re exhausted; you’ve neglected yourself without mercy.
+Depleted emotionally, intellectually, and creatively, you stumble through your routines, doze off mid-sentence, or stare at a computer or television screen in a weary hypnotic trance.
 You've probably even forgotten that you have needs.
-Is it any wonder that you suffer low energy, mood swings, and over-the-top reactions to frustration?
+Is it any wonder you suffer low energy, mood swings, and over-the-top reactions to frustration?

-If you find yourself humorless, angry, critical often—maybe it’s not your child, partner or friends; maybe it’s you.
+If you find yourself humorless, angry, or critical often—maybe it’s not your child, partner, or friends; maybe it’s you.

 The Roots of Self-Neglect

 From the very beginning, parenting is rough on your body and mind.
 You sleep less, eat more.
 Healthy habits deteriorate.
 You stop exercising or socializing (especially with “non-parent” types).
 Gradually, your life drifts off course, and your relationship sours.

 What's more, children are gifted crisis creators, no matter what their age.
 They get sick, have accidents, lose things and continually rearrange your priorities.
 The more time you spend running after them and tending to their needs, the less time you spend tending to your own.
 Self-reflection is gone from your life.
 Soon you find yourself living in a reactive state, forever responding to your kid’s never-ending wants while ignoring your partner's needs too.
 Is it any wonder that your relationship starts to unravel?

 In the year after the birth of my first child, I unwittingly gained 33 pounds.
 With new financial demands, I worked more hours than ever before.
 I ate poorly, slept poorly, suffered chronic back pain, and what little hair I had left on top of my head was soon gone.
 Seriously, all of it—gone!